Prof-Rosario-UCLA/team47/README.md

 7) Uses **Tailwind** for styling - no CSS written manually.

 8) Users are authenticated using **cookies with JWT**.

-9) The first time the website is displayed, users will see a **banner at the bottom** informing them of the usage of cookies.
+The first time the website is displayed, users will see a **banner at the bottom** informing them of the usage of cookies.
 Depicted below.

-10)

-11)

-Must be impervious to the most common web security vulnerabilities (e.g. SQL injection, CSRF, XSS).
-There are technologies that handle this for you.
-Must use a caching layer and a database.
-The database does not necessarily have to be MongoDB or relational (e.g. MySQL, PostgreSQL) but must make sense for your project.
-The database work must use an ORM or ODM.
-Should use Node.js and Express; however, if you wish to use something else, please include your plans in the spec.
+9) Using Parcel & App Engine, the app is not vulnerable to basic security concerns.

+10) The app uses a MySQL database with the Prisma ORM, and Redis for caching (server-side).

+11) The app uses Node.js and Express.

+12)

+13) The app uses a Rust WASM module to perform fuzzy search/sorting on events.

+14) The app uses OpenAI's API to provide AI-generated daily summaries of events.

+15) Uses React.

+16) The app is fully usable with tab navigation, satisfies color contrast requirements, uses semantic HTML and uses all the appropriate ARIA attributes.

+17) The app is deployed on Google App Engine, using a Cloud Build Trigger.
+Logs from a deployment below.

 The app must function as a PWA with a service worker.
 If data is unavailable offline, the app should still render its structure and display a message or progress indicator (e.g., "Attempting to fetch data...").
 The app must be installable on desktop and mobile.
-[Extra Credit] Must use a WebAssembly module
-Strong preference for AssemblyScript for Typescript but can use other languages supported by WebAssembly.
-Must create/use an API to (pick one of these three):
-Expose data to an end-user (e.g. providing cafe menus to outsiders) Interact with AI services such as OpenAI, Hugging Face etc.
-Use a real-time streaming framework, preferably WebTransport or Socket.io (WebSockets) Must use a significant front-end framework such as React, Angular, Vue,js, Svelte, SolidJS, Quik etc.
-Must comply with basic accessibility principles (e.g., color contrast, tab navigation, semantic HTML).
-ARIA attributes should be used where applicable.
-These are sufficient for credit.
-If you want to swap out one of these for another, let us know in your write-up.
-Depending on your app, these features may not necessarily be explicit.
-For example, in a video game, having the character speak something while displaying styled text on the screen suffices for alt text.
-For example, in League of Legends you may hear the announcer say "Double Kill!
-Triple Kill!" with the same words appearing on the screen.
-This is a form of accessibility.
-Must be deployed onto Google Cloud: Google App Engine (single and pairs) or Google Kubernetes Engine (groups of 3 or 4) and use CI/CD principles via Github Actions.
-We may allow other deployment strategies as long as they provide scalability and fault tolerance.
-You must describe it in your proposal.
-The deployment must be triggered via CI/CD (not manual kubectl apply).
-You must include GitHub Actions logs showing build, test, and deploy stages.